studio journal

 february 2022 | 35.2694° S, 149.1589° E

-In the month Emma lived in Canberra we stayed up late.
+in the month Emma lived in Canberra we stayed up late.
 Sitting under the spiders as they spun their webs around the plum trees, the bathwater growing cold and the shadows making strange shapes in the dark.